 Former Operations Manager from 2008-2015, there isn’t a lot that Diana hasn’t had some kind of hand in since the fateful day in early 2008 when she found herself creating programs in Microsoft Publisher and building the operational structure for a film festival.
 A top-notch researcher, organizer, and inveterate addict of movies of all kinds, she has been a contributor to Flyway film programming, as well as in the hospitality, volunteer training, venue management, ticketing/box office, community outreach, and special events areas for the Festival.

-This is Trevor Porath’s 4th year being involved with the Flyway, and first year on the board.
+This is Trevor’s fifth year being involved with the Flyway, and his second year on the board.
 He has over a decade of experience on other non-profit boards, and this year is focused with the Flyway on its non-profit incorporation, governance and strategic planning, fundraising, and attending other film festivals to bring back best practices for the Flyway.
 Professionally, Trevor has worked all over the US in various industries as a management consultant, and for the past 15 years has held marketing and product development leadership positions in the healthcare industry.
 When he’s not traveling for work, Trevor lives between Stockholm, WI and Minneapolis, MN where you’ll often find him walking or running his Italian Greyhounds or catching a few miles on his bike.